b-the-bee/my-mini-project/README.md

 ```
 13. The program will now be usable, enjoy using it!
 I've included more information about the project itself below.

+# Running analysis
+To analyse the frequency of products used, open the products frequency analysis jupyter notebook and click run on the left.

 # Project reflections
 How did your design go about meeting the project's requirements?
 To meet the requirements, each week I created a mental plan for each week about what I would do and how to implement it.